SenseNet/sncom-resources/_docs/install-to-azure.md

 In this article we provide a step-by-step description of installing sensenet in an [App Service](https://docs.microsoft.com/en-us/azure/app-service/) project in Microsoft Azure.

 ## Install sensenet locally
-As a prerequisite please install sensenet in Visual Studio into your application using our NuGet packages.
+As a prerequisite please install sensenet in Visual Studio using our NuGet packages.

 - [Install sensenet](install-sn-from-nuget)